tristanwietsma/jack/README.md

 * Currently, the cli splits arguments on space (so you can't have spaces in your value).
 This will get better; the cli was hacked together pretty fast for testing purposes.

 * I want to test it and add some benchmarks in the near future.
 I'm sure there is room for optimization.
-I hear a good argument in favor of a particular bell or whistle, features are capped.
+Unless I hear a good argument for a feature, consider the API capped.